Here is list of bills we’re keeping an eye on in 2019. If it says SUPPORT or OPPOSE, we’ve taken an official position on the bill.

 Undo segregation created by federal policies, and abolish the ugly Americanism that is single-family-only zoning.

-SB 50 — Effectively abolishes single-family-only zoning in much of California.
+SB 50 — Effectively abolishes single-family-only zoning in many California cities.

 Californians are Californians, regardless what the federal government decided about their immigration status.